-As set forth in the preceding sections, the City of Santa Rosa's approval of the Project will result in significant adverse environmental effects that cannot be avoided even with the adoption of all feasible mitigation measures; and there are no feasible alternatives that would mitigate or substantially lessen the impacts.
-Despite the occurrence of these effects, however, the City approves of the Project because, in its view, the economic, social, and other benefits that the Project will provide will render the significant effects acceptable.
+The City of Santa Rosa's approval of the Project will result in significant adverse environmental effects that cannot be avoided even with the adoption of all feasible mitigation measures and there are no feasible alternatives that would mitigate or substantially lessen the impacts.
+Despite the occurrence of these effects, however, the City approves of the Project because, in its view, the economic, social, and other benefits that the Project will provide, will render the Project's significant effects acceptable.